I-Bouros/multi-epi-model-cross-analysis/README.md

 # multi-epi-model-cross-analysis
 A collection of multiple epidemiological models used in the modelling of cases observed during the COVID-19 pandemic.
+Amongst the models curated in this collection are:
+- *PHE & Cambridge*: official model used by the UK government for policy making.
+- *Roche*.

 All features of our software are described in detail in our [full API documentation](https://multi-epi-model-cross-analysis.readthedocs.io/en/latest/).